libbyschuknight/tid_til/tid.md

 # Today I Did...Today I have worked on...

+#### 22 April 2016
+...

+#### 21 April 2016
+... learnt how to checkout a tag in a git repo.
+Have been working on creating a new endpoint for returning another collection.
+Following similar way did last one.
+An issue recently as been big changes to code happening in one branch for an app and a gem.
+The gem of which is used in many other apps.
+See see [Gem Stuff](gems/gem_stuff.md) for more information.

 #### 20 April 2016
 ... more work on code review.
 Issues with passing in a JSON array it working with params using Grape.
 Fixing up of specs.
 > Pairing - trying to figure out using Grade params to get stuff out of JSON with an array inside.